Pioreactor/experiment_profile_examples/_gpt.md

  - `while`: this is an expression, like `if`, that runs at the start of each loop, including the first.
 For example, the following profile will run media until the OD is less than 3.0.
 We also remove waste so we don't overflow the vial.
 This is a really coarse turbidostat, and is just for demonstration - don't use this:
  - You can also use the `if` directive to skip running the entire `repeat` action, too.

-A common task is to start the thermostat, and you may want to do something like:
+There is also a `when` action that will check for a condition (defined as an expression in the field `condition`), and when the condition is true, executes actions in the list `actions`.
+For example:
 ``
-# wrong, this won't work  ❌
-common:
-  jobs:
-    thermostat:
+      dosing_automation:
         actions:
-        - type: start
+          - type: when
-          hours_elapsed: 0.0
-          options:
+            hours_elapsed: 0.08 # start after 5m
-            target_temperature: 30
+            condition: pr1:growth_rate_calculating:od_filtered.od_filtered > 30

-``
-However, to start (and stop) automations (which the `thermostat` is), you actually need to use the controllers:

-``
-common:
-  jobs:
-    temperature_control:
             actions:
               - type: start
                 hours_elapsed: 0.0
                 options:
-            automation_name: thermostat
+                  automation_name: chemostat
-            target_temperature: 30
+                  volume: 0.63
+                  duration: 9 # In minutes, which translates to 0.1 mL every 2.1 minutes

 ``

-Likewise, to stop a automation, you need to stop the controller:

-``
-common:
-  jobs:
-    temperature_control:
-      actions:
-        - type: start
-          hours_elapsed: 0.0
-          options:
-            automation_name: thermostat
-            target_temperature: 30
-        - type: stop
-          hours_elapsed: 12.0

-``

-A setting like `target_temperature` or `volume` is attached to the automation, not a controller, so you need to update the automation:

-``
-common:
-  jobs:
-    temperature_control:
-      actions:
-        - type: start
-          hours_elapsed: 0.0
-          options:
-            automation_name: thermostat
-            target_temperature: 30
-        - type: stop
-          hours_elapsed: 12.0
-    temperature_automation: # this is thermostat
-        - type: update
-          hours_elapsed: 1.0
-          options:
-            target_temperature: 32
-        - type: update
-          hours_elapsed: 2.0
-          options:
-            target_temperature: 34
-``
+Newly introduced into expressions are the functions:
+ - `random()` produces a random number between 0 and 1.
+ - `unit()` returns the unit the expression is running for
+ - `experiment()` returns the experiment the profile is running in
+ - `job_name()` returns the job name the expression is a part of
+ - `hours_elapsed()` returns the hours since the profile began